SVM Skill Test: 25 MCQs to Test a Data Scientist on SVM (Updated 2025)

 Conclusion

 You have now covered 25 important Support Vector Machines (SVM) interview questions that I hope have helped increase your knowledge in the subject.
-While preparing for your next data science interview, do check out our other skill tests comprising interview questions and answers on topics ranging from SQL and random forest to data analysis and k-nearest neighbor.
+While preparing for your next data science interview, do check out our other skill tests, which comprise interview questions and answers on topics ranging from SQL and random forest to data analysis and k-nearest neighbour.

 Ankit is currently working as a data scientist at UBS who has solved complex data mining problems in many domains.
 He is eager to learn more about data science and machine learning algorithms.